The truth about the North Pole

-Its exact location is surprisingly ... polarizing.
+Where is the North Pole?Its exact location is surprisingly ... polarizing.
 There are technically four North Poles.
 The terrestrial North Pole is the precise point atop Earth's axis, a spot in the middle of the Arctic Ocean that is almost always covered with 6 to 10 feet of ice.
 The North Dip Pole, meanwhile, marks the spot where Earth's geomagnetic field points directly downward; all compasses point to this location.
 Because of the spinning of the planet's core, the Dip Pole is a moving target; in the past century it drifted from northern Canada to the Arctic Ocean and is now moving toward Siberia.
 There's also the geomagnetic North Pole, the top of an imaginary line running through the planet's center, and North Pole, Alaska, a suburb of Fairbanks about 1,700 miles south of the terrestrial pole.

-St. Nicholas, a wiry 3rd-century Christian who used his inherited wealth to benefit children, lived in present-day Turkey.
+Why does Santa live there?St. Nicholas, a wiry 3rd-century Christian who used his inherited wealth to benefit children, lived in present-day Turkey.
 Yet in the December 1866 issue of Harper's Weekly, the legendary cartoonist Thomas Nast drew a jolly, rotund Santa Claus, listing his home address as "Santa Claussville, N.P."
 Each year, the U.S. Postal Service receives hundreds of thousands of wish lists addressed to "Santa Claus, North Pole."
 Nobody could have fact-checked Nast at the time he located Santa's workshop, as the remote pole, surrounded by miles of sea ice, had not yet been seen by human beings.

-Frederick Cook claimed to have planted an American flag at the North Pole on April 22, 1908, after nearly starving to death during a three-month trek with two other men.
+Who got there first?Frederick Cook claimed to have planted an American flag at the North Pole on April 22, 1908, after nearly starving to death during a three-month trek with two other men.
 Cook's success was immediately disputed, and many credit another U.S. explorer, Robert Peary, as the first to reach the pole the following year.
 After seven failed attempts, Peary and four companions had traveled there partly by ship, finishing the journey on wooden, dog-pulled sleds.
 Although front pages reported that the pole had been reached, later analysis of Peary's journey suggested he may have fallen short of the pole by at least 30 miles.
 The first expedition verified to have reached the pole was led by Roald Amundsen of Norway, who flew over it in 1926 on a hydrogen-powered airship.
 Although dozens have since reached the pole unassisted, that could soon become impossible.

-The icy path to the pole is melting.
+Why is that?The icy path to the pole is melting.
 "The Arctic is going through the most unprecedented transition in human history," says Jeremy Mathis, director of the National Oceanic and Atmospheric Administration's Arctic research team.
 In fact, the northernmost latitudes are warming at twice the rate of the rest of the world, and there are about a million fewer square miles of sea ice there than in the 1990s.
 Last winter, the Arctic was 4 to 11 degrees Fahrenheit above average, soaring as high as 35 degrees in February.
 As ice melts earlier in the year, the expedition window shrinks.
 And if melting continues, it will release a catastrophic amount of carbon buried in the Arctic's permafrost layer.
 Melting begets melting: When ice becomes water it darkens and traps more heat, and more ice melts.

-Not much, except a confusing number of flags.
+What's at the pole now?Not much, except a confusing number of flags.
 Peary declared the pole the property of the U.S., but nobody seems to have listened.
 Denmark, Russia, and Canada claim sovereignty over the pole, and the U.K., France, and Norway have also planted flags.
 In 2007, Russian explorers dove 2 miles into the Arctic Ocean to plant their flag on the seabed beneath the North Pole.
 "This isn't the 15th century," said Peter MacKay, Canada's foreign minister at the time.
 "You can't go around the world and just plant flags and say, 'We're claiming this territory.'"
 The reason there's so much competition for the pole is that the melting ice could create new, much more direct shipping routes across the top of the world between Asia and Europe, and between Asia and North America.
 The biggest prize, however, is below.
 The Arctic is believed to contain up to 90 billion barrels of oil, with a fifth of the world's natural gas beneath the Arctic ice sheet.

-It isn't clear.
+Who gets it?It isn't clear.
 In 2008, five Arctic coastal nations agreed to settle disputes using terms set by the United Nations that entitle countries to an exclusive economic zone 230 miles from their coastline, and resources 403 miles beyond the coastline if they can prove their coast is an extension of the continental shelf.
 In 2015, five nations agreed to keep fishing fleets out of the central Arctic Ocean so its marine life could be studied further, and no commercial fishing occurs there now.
 Yet with such precious resources up for grabs, the region is experiencing a military buildup, particularly by Russia: In 2014, Norway saw almost seven times as many warplanes near its coast as it did a decade earlier.
 NATO forces are training to fight in subfreezing weather, although at the current rate of warming, Santa may soon decide to lose the coat.